Horsham District Football League: History

 Edenhope-Apsley joined from the Kowree Naracoorte Tatiara Football League in 2007.
 Natimuk and Horsham Diggers (Wimmera Football League) voted on a merger for 2014 season and beyond under the banner of Natimuk United Football Netball Club.
 The club wore the Natimuk jumper for home games and Horsham Diggers jumper for away games.
 They kept scheduling a match on Anzac Day.

 Swifts were premiers in 2014 after defeating the previously undefeated Laharum in the grand final.

 Laharum defeated Kalkee in the 2015 grand final.

 Jeparit-Rainbow transferred from the Mallee Football League for the 2015 season.
 This caused the Mallee League to fold at the end of the 2015 season.

 Consequently, Hopetoun and Beulah merged to form the Southern Mallee Giants and transferred to the Horsham & District League in 2016.
 They dominated the competition for two seasons without losing a game before transferring to the Wimmera Football League.

-The league did not play any games in 2020 due to Victorian restrictions for the COVID-19 pandemic.
+The league did not play any games in 2020 due to Victorian restrictions for the COVID-19.
 Kaniva-Leeor United joined the Horsham & District League in 2020 from the Kowree-Naracoorte-Tatiara League, as state border restrictions made it difficult for Kaniva, a Victorian club, to play in the South Australian league.

-Some of the season was played in 2021; however, there were no finals due to lockdowns in August.
+12 home and away matches were played in 2021, with the last match on the 14th August 2021; however, there were no finals due to the COVID-19 lockdowns in August 2021.

 Jeparit Rainbow left the league at the end of 2023 after merging with the Southern Mallee Giants in the Wimmera Football Netball League, leaving the Horsham & District League with 11 clubs.